mlosada323/Microbiome-Data-Analysis-in-R/Demonstrations/Demonstration_12/Dem12.md

 reduced.lmer <- lmer(testScore ~ 1 + (1|mountainRange), data = dragons, REML = FALSE)

 anova(reduced.lmer, full.lmer)
-# the two models are not significantly different
+# the two models are not significantly different, as expected since dragon's body length does not impact dragon’s test score

-# The Akaike Information Criteria is a good criterion of the quality of the model
+# The Akaike Information Criteria is also a good criterion of the quality of the model
 AIC(reduced.lmer, full.lmer)

 ```